layerfMRI/LAYNII/README.rst

 Example
 ======

-My_nii_read.cpp
+LN_NOISEME.cpp

-It reads in a nii file, accesses the data, manipulates the individual voxels writes out the manipulated data as nii
+It reads in a nii file, accesses the data, manipulates the individual voxels, and writes out the manipulated data as nii

-Usage of My_nii_read.cpp
+Usage of LN_NOISEME.cpp
 1.) download the all the files with from github E.g. with the command::

     git clone https://github.com/layerfMRI/laynii